tschaefer/rpinfo/README.md

 **rpinfo** is a lightweight RESTful API server written in Go that exposes detailed system information for Raspberry Pi devices.
-It utilizes the `vcgencmd` utility to provide real-time hardware data such as CPU temperature, voltages, firmware configuration and throttling status.
+It utilizes the `vcgencmd` utility to provide real-time hardware data such as CPU temperature, voltages, firmware configuration, throttling status and clock frequencies.

 ## Features